shubhxl/hello-world/README.md

 # hello-world
 Hey I have just started learning GitHub
-I am a begineer to web development and wants to become Front-End Web Developer in the next few months
+I am a beginner to web development and wants to become Front-End Web Developer in the next few months